chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/PWR/PWR_STANDBY/readme.txt

 @note This example can not be used in DEBUG mode, this is due to the fact
-      that the Cortex-M4 core is no longer clocked during low power mode so debugging features are disbaled
+      that the Cortex-M4 core is no longer clocked during low power mode so debugging features are disabled

 @note Care must be taken when using HAL_Delay(), this function provides accurate delay (in milliseconds)
       based on variable incremented in SysTick ISR.
 This implies that if HAL_Delay() is called from